Apply

 University Members

-• must not tolerate any wrongdoing; and must consistently promote and demonstrate professional conduct, ethical behavior, and integrity through compliance with all applicable university policies and procedures, laws, rules, and regulations.
+• must not participate in or tolerate any financial wrongdoing; and must consistently promote and demonstrate professional conduct, ethical behavior, and integrity through compliance with all applicable university policies and procedures, laws, rules, and regulations.

-• who are aware of or reasonably suspect wrongdoing shall report the activity in writing to the Office of Internal Audit.
+• who are aware of or reasonably suspect financial wrongdoing shall report the activity to the Office of Internal Audit.

-• who believe that they have been subject to retaliation as a result of reporting an alleged wrongdoing should immediately report any kind of retaliation to the Office of Internal Audit.
+• who believe that they have been subject to retaliation as a result of reporting an alleged financial wrongdoing under this policy should immediately report any kind of retaliation to the Office of Internal Audit.

 Board of Governors